Vyral/base-template/_posts/2017-12-07-7-tips-for-selling-your-home-this-winter.md

 **7) Light up the home.** Make sure your home is well-lit, especially if you have a showing after the sun goes down.
 Turn on all of the lights so that people can see the front door.
 Don’t leave buyers and agents fumbling for the light switch.
 Let them see a warm, inviting home while it’s dark outside.
 {: .present-before-paste}

 If you have any other questions about putting your home on the market this time of year, just give me a call or send me an email.
-I would be happy to help you!
+I would be happy to help you\!
 {: .present-before-paste}